MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-email-text-consent.md

 ---
-title: "Manage consent for email and text messages in real-time marketing"
+title: Manage consent for email and text messages in real-time marketing
 description: Learn how to manage consent for messages in Dynamics 365 Marketing. ms.date: 07/01/2023 ms.custom: